Manuscript Preparation Guidelines

 Introduction or Background to the study

 The introduction highlights the significance of the research conducted, which should include the research background, research problem, research focus, and the purpose of the study.
-It should outline the issues studied in the paper and substantiate their relevance to readers.
-Authors should be concise and avoid using tables and figures in this section.
+It should outline the issues studied in the article and substantiate their relevance to readers.
+Author (s) should be concise and avoid using tables and figures in this section.
 The introduction must relate to the recognised problems or issues, eventually leading to the research questions.
 Its structure part may vary.
 It discusses the results and conclusions of previously published studies to help explain why the current study is of scientific interest.

 Literature review/Conceptual or Theoretical framework

 In the literature review, the author should develop comprehensive academic writing that demonstrates knowledge and understanding of the academic literature on a specific topic placed in context.
 The literature review should establish the most relevant investigations of the object of study.
-In the theoretical framework, the authors are not limited to focusing on specific variables and defining the viewpoint they will analyse and interpret and link their relevancies to the studies.
-Theoretical analysis should not be limited by references to authors who studied the raised issue.
+In the theoretical framework, the author (s) is not limited to focusing on specific variables and defining the viewpoint they will analyse and interpret and link their relevancies to the studies.
+Theoretical analysis should not be limited by references to author (s) who studied the raised issue.
 It should contain a summary of received data with the allocation of directions, trends, and approaches to the problem.
-It is characterised by presenting a careful bibliographic review of at least 50 references.
+It is characterised by presenting a careful bibliographic review of at least 15 references.
 The description of empirical results should contain specific data confirming the results' statistical accuracy.
 They can be presented as tables, graphs, and diagrams with further interpretation.
 Most sources should reflect the current state of scientific research (up to seven years).
 The theoretical framework should establish the theories on which the study is based.

 Objective of the study

 The study’s objective should describe what the research entails to achieve and explain why you are pursuing it.
 It summarises the research approach and purpose and helps focus the paper.
-The objective should appear in your research paper’s introduction at the end of your problem statement.
+The objective should appear in your research article’s introduction at the end of your problem statement.

 Methods